kornelski/cargo-deb/README.md

 cargo install cargo-deb
 ```

-Requires Rust 1.60+, and optionally `dpkg`, `dpkg-dev` and `liblzma-dev`.
+Requires Rust 1.63+, and optionally `dpkg`, `dpkg-dev` and `liblzma-dev`.
 Compatible with Ubuntu.
 If the LZMA dependency causes you headaches, try `cargo install cargo-deb --no-default-features`.

+If you get a compilation error, run `rustup update`!
+If you get an error running `rustup update`, uninstall your rust/cargo package, and install [the official Rust](https://rustup.rs/) instead.

 ## Usage